ethical-haquer/Galaxy-Flasher/README.md

-# NOTICE: This is not the main branch, and is under construction
+# NOTICE: This is not the main branch, and it is under construction.

 # Thor GUI